Stochasticity & Predictability in Terrestrial Planet Formation: Results

 Initially, all simulation sets evolve identically.
 After $10^5$ years, the first planetary embryos become visible.
 It takes about four equal mass collisions to reach the cutoff mass, so the observed early-time collision rate of $\approx 0.03$ collisions per year per $2000$ particles agrees with this build-up.
-After $1 \; \mathrm{Myr}$, all simulations have assembled between $1.5$ and $2.0 \; M_\oplus$ into embryos.
-By this time all disks lose $0.56$ to $0.93 \; M_\oplus$ between the $1$ and $3 \; \mathrm{Myr}$.
+After $1 \; \mathrm{Myr}$, all simulations have assembled between $1.5$ and $2.0 \; \Mearth$ into embryos, but have overall lost very little of their total solid disk mass.
+Less than half the systems have lost more than $0.1 \; \Mearth$, although isolated systems in configurations without giant panets have lost as much as $0.55 \; \Mearth$.
+By the $3 \; \mathrm{Myr}$ mark, total mass loss across all runs has increased to between $0.54$ and $1.14 \; \Mearth$.
 The mass-loss is driven by hydrodynamic drag and type I migration, which by now have delivered particles to the inner edge of the disk, where we remove them from the simulation.
 In fact, the first particles already fall in around $2 \times 10^5$ years, but they do not carry significant mass.
-After $3 \; \mathrm{Myr}$, the gas disk is depleted by a factor of $20$ and becomes dynamically irrelevant.
-At this stage, all simulations host between $5$ and $18$ oligarchic embryos at semi-major axes $a \lesssim 2 \; \mathrm{AU}$.
+After $3 \; \mathrm{Myr}$, the gas disk is depleted by a factor of $20$ and becomes dynamically irrelevant for migration \citep{2002ApJ...565.1257T} and secular resonance sweeping \citep{2000AJ....119.1480N}, although it remains important for damping the eccentricies and inclinations of embryos \citep{2002Icar..157...43K,2004ApJ...602..388T}.\footnote{Following Eqns.
+(70) and (49) in \cite{2002ApJ...565.1257T} and \cite{2004ApJ...602..388T}, respectively, yields -- for a $1 \; \Mearth$ planet at $1 \; \mathrm{AU}$ in gas disk depleted by a factor of $10^4$ -- a migration timescale $\dot{a}/a \approx 10^9$ years, but a damping timescale of $\dot{e}/e \approx 10^7$ years, which is well-within the bounds for relevance found by \cite{2002Icar..157...43K}.} At this stage, all simulations host between $5$ and $18$ oligarchic embryos at semi-major axes $a \lesssim 2 \; \mathrm{AU}$.